ansible-collections/ibm_zos_core/docs/source/modules/zos_user.rst

   hardcopy_msgs
-    Whether the console should receive all messages that are directed to hardcopy.
+    Whether the console receives all messages directed to hardcopy.

-    :literal:`yes` enables the console to receive hardcopy messages.
+    :literal:`yes` \- Enables the console to receive hardcopy messages (HC).

-    :literal:`no` explicitly disables hardcopy messages for the console.
+    :literal:`no` \- Explicitly disables hardcopy messages for the console.

-    :literal:`delete` removes the hardcopy messages parameter from the profile entirely (NOHC).
+    :literal:`delete` \- Removes the hardcopy messages parameter from the profile (NOHC).

     This option is mutually exclusive with :literal:`delete`.